Department says no decision has yet been made on protections for the route

 “The Elizabeth line has demonstrated the transformative power of reliable urban rail, with some of the highest ridership numbers in the country,” he said.

 “Sixty per cent of employment growth within Greater London, during the Elizabeth line build between 2015 and 2022, has been within 1km of an Elizabeth line station.
+The Elizabeth line has demonstrated delivery of 55,000 new homes so far.

-“I am committed to working with TfL and the new Government to identify funding for major capital schemes to unlock growth, like that we’ve seen the Elizabeth line deliver.”
+“I am committed to working with TfL and the new government to identify funding for major capital schemes to unlock growth, like that we’ve seen the Elizabeth line deliver.”